Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 Next, you need to locate the service fittings on the A/C system.
 There are two: a LOW side fitting and a HIGH side fitting.
 The LOW side fitting is usually located on the suction hose or line that goes from the accumulator to the compressor.
 The HIGH side fitting is located on the line that goes from the compressor to the condenser.

-On older R12 systems, the LOW and HIGH pressure service fittings are screw-type schrader valves.
-On newer R134a systems, the LOW and HIGH side service fittings are quick-connect style fittings.
+On older R-12 systems, the LOW and HIGH pressure service fittings are screw-type schrader valves.
+On R-134a systems, the LOW and HIGH side service fittings are quick-connect style fittings.
 The LOW pressure fitting is SMALLER than the HIGH pressure fitting.
 Late model vehicles with R-1234yf also have unique service fittings that are different from R-134a or R-12 systems.

 AIR CONDITIONING RECHARGE PROCEDURE